-(b) Costs For and Against the United States.

-Costs for or against the United States, its agency, or officer will be assessed under Rule 39(a) only if authorized by law.
+(d) Costs For and Against the United States.
+Costs for or against the United States, its agency, or officer will be allocated under Rule 39(a) only if authorized by law.

-(c) Costs of Copies.
+(e) Costs on Appeal Taxable in the Court of Appeals.